The Bluest Eye

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-THE BLUEST EYE is a poetic and complex investigation of racial, personal, and sexual feelings.
-These doomed characters are both beautifully realized as individual characters and richly representative of the concepts Toni Morrison explores with her story.
+This is a poetic and complex investigation of racial, personal, and sexual feelings.
+The doomed characters in The Bluest Eye are both beautifully realized as individual characters and richly representative of the concepts Toni Morrison explores with her story.
 As the point of view shifts from character to character, the reader comes to understand what drives them, and will be deeply engaged in their experiences and moved by their fates.

 Families can talk about Pecola's wish for blue eyes.
 Why does she think having blue eyes will change her life?

 Why are Cholly's feelings about sexuality bound up with anger?

 Why does Claudia feel rage toward Shirley Temple, toward Rosemary and Maureen?

 - Publisher: Knopf Doubleday Publishing Group

 - Number of pages: 224